Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Correspondence Test

-\textbf{Last Names:}\\ I follow exactly the method of \cite{gornall_gender_2020} by starting with the most common 1,000 last names in the 2010 U.S. Census data.
-The white-sounding last names are the 50 most common last names that are more than 85\% white and less than 3\% Hispanic.
-The Asian-sounding last names are all 26 last names on the most common list that are more than 85\% Asian.
-I delete the surnames which do not show up in venture capital investors' names.
-For each selected last name, I search the key word ``last name venture capital investor" or ``last name angel investor" on Google and LinkedIn.
-If there is no investor which shows up with this last name, I delete it from the name list.
-I also remove certain very religious last names.
-This removed some last names like ``Kaur, Vang".\footnote{An alternative method is to construct a white name index (WNI) and an Asian name index (ANI) following \cite{fryer2004causes}, which is defined as follows.
+\textbf{\emph{Last Names}} --- The paper follows exactly the method of \cite{gornall_gender_2020} by starting with the most common 1,000 last names in the 2010 U.S. Census data.
+The white-sounding last names are the 50 most common last names, which are more than 85\% likely to be white and less than 3\% likely to be Hispanic.
+The Asian-sounding last names are all 26 last names on the most common list, which are more than 85\% likely to be Asian.
+The research team deleted surnames which did not show up in venture capital investors' names recorded by major VC data platforms.\footnote{For each selected last name, we searched the keyword ``last name venture capital investor" or ``last name angel investor" on Google and LinkedIn.
+If there was no investor which showed up with this last name, we deleted it from the name list.
+We also removed certain religious last names and some last names like ``Kaur" or ``Vang".} Asian Americans and white Americans have similar first name naming patterns as documented by \cite{fryer2004causes}.
+Therefore, this paper uses the last name to indicate the ethnicity status of each created fictitious startup founder.
+To prevent names from signaling extra information such as a founder's social status, the paper only selects commonly used names that do not have any systematic association with founders' social backgrounds.

-I implement similar checks for first names and require that the last name make up at least 0.1\% of that race's population, to ensure that last names are sufficiently common.}

-\textbf{Additional Check:}\\ I also hire 107 Amazon Mechanical Turk users in the U.S. to confirm that the perception of gender and race elicited by these names was in line with demographic data.
-For both first names and last names, I exclude any names that are not correctly classified more than 90\% of the time.
-If the number of remaining first names and last names are less than 50 each, I duplicate the process to add names to the waiting list.

-After generating names indicative of gender and race each, I randomly paire first names and last names to generate a list of full names assuming that last names do not convey information about gender.
-I select 50 names for each race-gender combination for randomization.
-Names of hypothetical female startup founders are shown in Table \ref{namelist}; names of hypothetical male startup founders are shown in Table \ref{lastnamelist}.